Hawkeye (comics): Unnamed assassin

 On the unified Marvel 2099 reality of Earth-2099, an unnamed person operated as an assassin named Hawkeye.

 Onslaught Reborn

 An alternate universe variant of Hawkeye, amalgamated with Wolverine, appears in the series Onslaught Reborn.
 This version originates from a pocket dimension created by Franklin Richards.

 Ultimate Universe

-An alternate universe variant of Hawkeye from Earth-6160 appears in the Ultimate Universe imprint.
-This version is Charli Ramsey, a Native American who obtained Clint Barton's Hawkeye equipment after Barton discarded it and leads a one-man crusade against Roxxon.
+An alternate universe version of Hawkeye from Earth-6160 appears in the Ultimate Universe imprint.
+This version is Charli Ramsey, a Native American who obtained Clint Barton's Hawkeye equipment and leads a single-handed crusade against Roxxon.
 Initially a solo hero, Ramsey later joins the Ultimates.
+Ramsey is two-spirit and use they/them pronouns.
+Additionally, Clint Barton as Ronin appears in the one-shot Ultimate Hawkeye, where he is killed by Exterminatrix.